-Hello family and friends back home (Hi Mom and Dad),
+Hello, family and friends back home (Hi Mom and Dad),

-Arriving to the main plaza, Dan revealed the “Secret Activity” (which everyone knew about…thanks Zoe :).
+Arriving at the main plaza, Dan revealed the “Secret Activity” (which everyone knew about…thanks Zoe :).
 The morning was spent exploring downtown Cuzco in groups of three, working on a Scavenger Hunt that spanned from the Cathedral to the local market filled with produce and traditional clothes.
 Not knowing Spanish was the hardest thing for me during the hunt.
-Luckily both my partners were more versed in Spanish so they were the most involved with speaking to the locals.
+Luckily both my partners were more versed in Spanish, so they were the most involved with speaking to the locals.
 Having the language barrier is one of the toughest things to overcome for most of our group.
 One of the questions was “What is the average salary in Peru?”
 Most locals said their average yearly salary was around 700 to 800 Soles (roughly 250 to 300 US Dollars) and the daily salary averaged 6 to 8 Soles (1.50 to 3.00 US Dollars).
-In the end every group seemed to have a great time being able to explore Cuzco more independently than as a big group.
+In the end, every group seemed to have a great time being able to explore Cuzco more independently than as a big group.

 After a hearty lunch at a local restaurant, we arrived back at the hotel to prepare for the afternoon activity of horseback riding and explore the ruins of Sexywomen….whoops I meant Saqsaywaman where our guide Santiago lead us through the Incan ruins.
-He explained how the the Incas built the enormous wall that was at least 30 feet tall.
+He explained how the Incas built the enormous wall that was at least 30 feet tall.
 After many pictures and sliding down a slide made of rocks, we got back on the bus to go to our next activity: horseback riding.

 In this group, no one is feeling left out.
-You just need to engage yourself in the conversation and you will be heard and listened to.
+You just need to engage yourself in the conversation, and you will be heard and listened to.
 With sixteen days left in the trip, I think the whole group will be even more of a family than it already is.

 Signing off for now,